• Chemistry in the Toy Store

 Want to make some of these toys using mostly household materials?
 A set of recipes is available below.
 For more complete recipes and investigations, go to the individual files that follow.
 Please observe all safety precautions.

-Chemistry in the Toy Store Recipes
+Chemistry in the Toy Store Recipes A compilation of recipes for toy items using household products.

 Preparations and extended investigations with toys based on materials developed from 1982 to the present: